coronalabs/corona-docs/markdown/native/plugin/luaplugin.markdown

 local myLuaPlugin = require( "plugin.myLuaPlugin" )
 ``````

-Because the plugin code is in the `plugin` folder, your plugin will be accessible in the same manner as native Corona plugins.
+Because the plugin code is in the `plugin` folder, your plugin will be accessible in the same manner as native CORONA_CORE_PRODUCT plugins.

 Finally, you should ensure that your code executes on both iOS and Android devices, since Lua plugins are intended to be <nobr>cross-platform</nobr> compatible.
 Verify that your plugin successfully compiles for devices and be aware of potential performance issues on <nobr>low-end</nobr> devices.